NOTE: Analysis is mixed in with the relation of

 (65) Cut back to Albert and Gordon with Ruth's body.
 Albert says, "Looks like co-ordinates are written on her arm."
 He got a picture of it.

 (66) Return to Bill Hastings.
 We hear a slight crackling sound.
 He suddenly looks alarmed.
 (67-75) We hear a loud crunch as cut to Dave and blood spewing over him.
 He yells "Oh, my god!" and leaps from the car.
-Again, he yells, then calls for all available back up at 2240 Sycamore.
-(76) Approaching the car, looking in, Diane says, "There's no back up for this."
+Again, he yells, then calls for all available back-up at 2240 Sycamore.
+(76) Approaching the car, looking in, Diane says, "There's no back-up for this."
 (77-79) Gordon, Albert and Tammy approach.
 Gordon asks, "What the hell happened?"
 (80) We get a good look at Bill Hastings, the top of his head gone from the eyes up, the interior looking like an open pomegranate.
 (81) "He's dead," Gordon says.
+Tammy rolls her eyes.

 Having been primed for Oz by Shelly, Lynch/Frost take us to where Bill Hastings and Ruth Davenport had their meeting with Briggs.
 How Ruth ever learned about this place, we're never told, only that she was good at "uncovering hidden records".
-Briggs had been hidden here, hibernating, and it was only on their second visit that Bill and Ruth were assailed by numerous presences, so if we see now the woodsmen here, I'm not assuming they were at this place until recently.
+Briggs had been hidden here, hibernating, and it was only on their second visit that Bill and Ruth were assailed by numerous presences, so if we see now the woodsmen, I'm not assuming they were at this place until recently, but the vortex likely was.
 The vortex, like a tornado, is only experienced by Gordon when he stands at a specific location.

 His hands raised, Gordon might remind of Candie greeting Sinclair in the casino, her hands raised as she is presented as describing to him "the version" or inversion, the casino protected from its heat by air-conditioning.
 This had been accompanied by an inversion of 2:53 so we observed a recycling of 2:35 on the surveillance camera of a roulette board.
 We have had other such inversions in The Return.
 There was one with the cameras of the glass box before the security guard's disappearance and Sam and Tracey had their heads ripped wide open.
 Another inversion was had with the FBI jet, it being viewed in a normal orientation on its flight to the prison, but inverted during its return flight to Philly when it was rerouted to Buckhorn.
 Another inversion was had with the print of Cooper's left ring ringer, and with the doppel greeting Gordon with it being "yrev" good to see him again, "old friend".
 The 116 on the police car outside of Davenport's apartment building is an example of an inversion, just as is the 119 mother in Las Vegas.
 We've had inversions of ordering of shots from scene to scene, such as when Beverly and Ben are looking for the source of the ringing tone.
 We've had inversions of time sequence, such as at the RR diner when Bing approaches it looking for the missing Billy.
 I have written extensively, in my Kubrick analyses of his employment of such reversals in his films, and we encounter some of the same with Lynch.
 These are typically in the background, but now with the appearance of the vortex we have a reversal showcased in connection with Diane, as if to say something about her state-of-being.
 Gordon, Albert and Bill see one of the woodsman on the right before Gordon's encounter with the spiral, then afterward Diane has the same view of the woodsman but the orientation is reversed and on the left.